 - Washing Babies: Let your child play mommy or daddy by giving their baby a bath.
 Fill the tub with soapy water, a sponge, and towel, and let your child give their baby a bath.

 - Glue and Shaving Cream: Mix equal parts white school glue (the kind you squeeze out) and shaving cream (I get the cheap foaming kind from the dollar store)…you might want a little more glue than shaving cream but you can play around with the ratios until you get a consistency you’re happy with.
 It creates a fluffy, cloud-like texture.
-It’s also fun to paint with so feel free to give your child a paint brush, and paper or whatever surface you’re ok with them painting.
+It’s also fun to paint with so feel free to give your child a paint brush, and paper or whatever surface you’re ok with them DIY oil painting by numbers.
 When it dries, it has a foamy texture.

 If you have any other sensory tub ideas, leave them in the comments below so me and anyone who reads this post can try them out 🙂